novrizal-adpro2024/exercise-profiling/README.md

 The main challenges i encounter when conducting performance testing and profiling are:

 - Do the optimizing in my code to improve the performance.
+I tried to use profiling tools such as Intellij Profiler to help me identify bottlenecks and performance issues in my code.
 - Understanding the profiling result because i have to do some refactoring in my code.
+I tried to make small changes and re-run the profiler, then i analyze the impact so i can understand the effects of each modifications that i made and i can prevent overwhelming changes.

 ---